 We want all of our learners, staff and visitors to feel safe in College.
 We expect learners to treat the College and those within it with respect.
 Central Campus is equipped with a full CCTV system, an electronic access barrier that only admits registered staff and students and pre-booked visitors, as well as a trained team of security guards who are always nearby if needed.

-The Student Behaviour and Disciplinary Procedures Policy can be viewed here.
+The Student Development and Behaviour Procedure Policy can be viewed here.
 A copy is also available in your child’s College Diary.
 If students are misbehaving in or around the College they may ultimately face exclusion from the College.

 Careers Advice and Further Courses:

 We have a specialist team of Career Advisers who can support learners in thinking about careers, securing university places and looking for work or work experience.
 Your child will be invited to careers fairs and university open days and will be offered 1:1 interviews and group tutorials to help them to prepare for their future.

 Read the Careers Guidance Policy here.
 If you would like to book a careers appointment for your child, or if you would like advice from one of our specialists, please contact the Careers Team on 0121 667 5035.

 A range of trips and activities will be offered to learners throughout the academic year.
 We require parental permission in order for learners below the age of 18 to attend.
 We also require permission from your son’s/daughter’s tutor.
 Tutors require learners’ work to be up to date and attendance/behaviour at college to be good before these requests are granted.

 Faith and Contemplation: